 Inbound takes a long time to start generating leads

 An inbound funnel can be great but it can take about 6 months before you start to see results.
-As a company founder, you need to ask whether you can survive that long without any revenue or leads for you account executives to close on.
-With outbound, you can start selling from day one.
+As a company founder, you need to ask whether you can survive that long without any revenue or leads for your account executives to close on.
+With outbound, you can start selling from the day one.

 So have I got you paying attention?
-Good because developing outbound can make your life easier.
+Good, because developing outbound can make your life easier.